Sterling drifts lower as Hammond raises prospect of end to austerity

 However, sterling did edge lower in late European trading, partly as a result of a stronger dollar.

-The British currency fell to as low as $1.2791, down 0.2 percent on the day as Hammond spoke to lawmakers, after earlier trading mostly above $1.28.
+The British currency fell to as low as $1.2791 GBP=D3, down 0.2 percent on the day as Hammond spoke to members of parliament, after earlier trading mostly above $1.28.

 That left the currency close to two-month lows of $1.2777 reached last week.